Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Planning is literally the most important thing.

-Deborah Bullard - Almost 6 years ago
+Deborah Bullard - About 6 years ago

 I agree, Deborah - definitely when working with a story that has so much intricate detail of setting and world-building.